A Love to Hide

-A Love to Hide (French title: Un amour à taire) is a French film made for television, directed by Christian Faure, which aired in 2005.
+A Love to Hide (French title: Un amour à taire) is a 2005 French film made for television, directed by Christian Faure.
 It is loosely based on the book Moi, Pierre Seel, déporté homosexuel by Pierre Seel.

 Plot summary

 The action takes place in France during the Second World War.

 A young Jewish girl, Sarah, is looking to escape the clutches of the Third Reich after seeing her parents and sister brutally slain by a smuggler who betrayed them while attempting to escape to England.
 Terrified, she is sheltered by her childhood friend Jean, a homosexual in a clandestine relationship with his lover Philippe.

 They are safe for the moment, thanks to Jean's plan to pass her off as a Christian employee of his laundromat, under the name Yvonne.
 However, a bad decision made by Jean's troublesome brother Jacques causes Jean to be wrongly accused of being the lover of a German officer.
 Jean is then forced into a Nazi labor camp.